-Fr Evan is available to conduct a funeral either in one of the parish churches (St Mary’s or All Saints), or in another location such as a chapel or grave-side at any of Perth’s cemeteries.
+The parish priest may be available to conduct a funeral either in one of the parish churches (St Mary’s or All Saints), or in another location such as a chapel or grave-side at any of Perth’s cemeteries.

 Choosing a priest to celebrate the life of your loved one and conduct the funeral is appropriate as an acknowledgement of the faith of the deceased, but may also reflect the faith of bereaved family members and the desire to hear the promise of resurrection by which we claim that life is stronger than death.
 The Anglican funeral rite, like those of all the mainstream Christian denominations, provides scope for celebration, remembering with affection and humour the person to whom we are bidding farewell, acknowledging grief and the need for letting go, and expressing our faith in the God who created us.
 A funeral service can be personalised and involve younger and older members of the family, and provides opportunity for compassion and care for those who have been bereaved.

 When you advise your funeral director that you would like to have your loved one’s service conducted by our parish priest, they will put us in contact with you and advise the choices that you have made regarding the time and place of the funeral.
 It can be a good idea to contact us first to ensure a priest is available at your preferred time.
 One advantage in holding the funeral service at the church is that there are fewer limitations on time.
 Depending on other bookings the Minchin Centre (adjacent to St Mary’s) may also be available for refreshments following the service.
 There are a number of options you may wish to consider, for example a burial or cremation may be scheduled for later in the day to give you the opportunity to spend time with other mourners before proceeding to the cemetery.